Knowing the difference can influence purchasing decisions.

 If you live someplace where leaves fall off trees you may have started a compost pile some point in your life.
 Many people keep special bins for yard and food waste that are perfectly suited to break down organic matter and turn it into a rich soil that's good for plants.
 Under normal conditions it takes about 6 to 12 months to turn leaves into compost.

 In theory, compostable products behave in the same way.

 FACT: to be labeled compostable, no toxic materials can persist after an item has been broken down.
 Objects labeled biodegradable do not have this requirement.

 For a product to be termed “compostable” certain legal obligations have to be met.
-This is usually a type of recipe for the type of material.
+This is usually a recipe for the type of material.
 It dictates the duration of time needed to decompose and the specific conditions needed for decomposition to take place.
-One example is ASTM D6868, it’s the recipe for packaging that is designed to be composted (including plastic coated paper and board) should comply with if it wants to display that certification.
+One example is ASTM D6868, it’s the recipe that packaging that is designed to be composted (including plastic coated paper and board) should comply with if it wants to display that certification.

 Let’s looks at leaves again.
 In some places, municipalities collect bagged up leaves.
 The leaves are transported to compost facilities where they are composted on an almost industrial scale (for leaves at least).
 These leaves receive more attention than the average backyard compost heap and since the process is more controlled, it will produce a more consistent result.